10 Spooky Kids Activities to Celebrate Halloween at Home

 Free Activities Parent Resources

-Candy, costumes, pumpkins, and spiders – oh my!
-As the leaves change and the air gets slightly cooler, we’re preparing for spooky season.
+As the leaves change and the air gets slightly cooler, we’re preparing for a spooky season.
 Things might look a little different this Halloween – but don’t worry, we have rounded up a few fun kids’ activities to get you and your future engineer in the spirit from the comfort of your home!

 1. Create Your Own Halloween Costume

 While everyone is at home, why not spend time on those Halloween costumes and create them yourself?
 Maybe you can hold a family contest to see who can create the best costume.
 Make it educational and have everyone follow the Engineering Design Process!
-Call your friends and family on Zoom and let them be the judges.
-Or even better, hold the contest on Zoom and compete against others!
+Call your friends and family on FaceTime and let them be the judges.
+Or even better, hold the contest on FaceTime and compete against others!

 2. Tell Scary Stories

-3. Carve or Decorate Pumpkins
+9. Carve or Decorate Pumpkins

 Of course, it’s a classic.
 See who can develop the most creative pumpkin designs or use different carving techniques and tools.
 Don’t want to bring out the carving utensils and get pumpkin gunk everywhere?
 Try painting your pumpkins or decorating with other craft materials instead!